Local government in Victoria: Municipalities of Greater Melbourne

 Thirty-one of the municipalities form the Greater Melbourne area, each being wholly, or partly, within the Melbourne metropolitan or urban area.
 All Melbourne suburbs lie within these municipalities.
 The outer of these municipalities such as Cardinia Shire and Yarra Ranges Shire have much of their area outside Melbourne's urban area.
 Greater Melbourne and regional municipalities are sometimes treated differently by state government legislation, for instance the Public Holidays Act permits non-metropolitan councils to replace Melbourne Cup Day with a local public holiday.

 Unincorporated areas

-In addition to the LGAs, there are also 10 small unincorporated areas within the state.
-These comprise both coastal islands and alpine resorts.
-The coastal islands are: